eendebakpt/oapackage/docs/oapackage.rst

 Interfaces
 ----------

-The Orthogonal Array packagehas several interfaces.
+The Orthogonal Array package has several interfaces.
 First of all there are command line tools for manipulating arrays and generating.
 All functions of the package can be used from either C++ or Python.
 For a restricted set of functionality also Matlab or R can be used.